The songs tab is the place to organize your song library. Here you have an overview over all songs imported into Stage Traxx.

 You can only import 6 songs into the free version of Stage Traxx.
 To remove this limit you need to unlock the full version as an in app purchase.

 Tap on in the navigation bar to open a menu where you can select whether you want to import a song from the Media Library, from a file located on your device or a connected could provider or create a placeholder song.

 All songs you import will be stored as audio files in the Stage Traxx folder.
 You need to make sure that you have enough free space on your device to import songs.

-If you select at least 10 songs to import, Stage Traxx will automatically generate a new playlist and add the imported songs to that playlist.
+If you select at least 10 songs to import or press the Add all button in album or playlist view, Stage Traxx will automatically generate a new playlist and add the imported songs to that playlist.